GUIDELINES FOR ABSTRACT SUBMISSION

 Names, addresses, institutions must not appear in the text, penalty the exclusion.

-Abstract submission is open to all Plastic Surgeons, including young residents in training and fellow researchers.
+Abstract submission is open to Plastic Surgeons, including young residents in training and fellow researchers.

-Non-members of the association must indicate the name of a EURAPS Member to sponsor their abstract submission.
+Non-members of the association must indicate the name of a EURAPS or AAPS Member to sponsor their abstract submission.
 The sponsoring member must previously read the abstract and agree to its submission.
-After submission, the member is automatically contacted by the EURAPS Office to confirm his/her sponsorship of the submitting author.
+After submission, the member is automatically contacted by the EURAPS Office to confirm their sponsorship to the submitting author.

-The allocated time for presentation is of either 4 or 8 minutes.
+EURAPS presentations are of 4 or 8 minutes.

 Speakers must adhere to the given minutes, as the presentation will be stopped as soon as the time is up.

-A preliminary program will be issued approximately three months prior to the Annual Meeting (February/March).
+A preliminary program will be issued at the beginning of February 2018.
 Authors can check the EURAPS website at this time to view the date and time of their presentation.

-After submission, the Scientific Committee, composed by 18 members, will perform an anonymous evaluation and review of the abstracts.
+The Scientific Committee, composed of 18 reviewers, will give an anonymous evaluation and review of the abstracts.
 Only the best in each category, selected according to methodical criteria, are accepted for presentation at the Annual Meeting.
-Information regarding acceptance/refusal of the abstracts will be issued in February 2017.

-The person whose name appears as ‘first author’ will be presenting the submitted abstract.
+The person whose name appears as ‘first author’ will be presenting the accepted abstract.
 Onsite substitution of absent first authors by co-authors, or other participants to the meeting, will not be possible.

 Without acceptable excuse, not-showing authors will be automatically excluded from paper submission to future EURAPS Meetings.